-Lifestyle element: **Weight management** Blood pressure can fall by 5-20 mmHg for every 10 kg (about 22 pounds) of weight loss.
+Weight management - Blood pressure can fall by 5-20 mmHg for every 10 kg (about 22 pounds) of weight loss.

-- Recommendation: If you are overweight or obese, losing weight will help your blood pressure.
-A person at a healthy weight has a BMI under 25.
+- Recommendation: If you have overweight/obesity, losing weight will help your blood pressure.
+Talk to your provider about a weight that's healthy for you.

-Lifestyle element: **Alcohol consumption **Drinking only in moderation can result in a reduction of 2-4 mmHg in blood pressure.
+Alcohol consumption - Drinking only in moderation can result in a reduction of 2-4 mmHg in blood pressure.

-- Recommendation: Keep alcohol intake to no more than 2 drinks per day for most men and 1 drink per day for most women.
+- Recommendation: Keep alcohol intake to no more than two drinks per day for most men and one drink per day for most women.
 (One drink equals 12 oz. beer, 5 oz. wine, or 1.5 oz. spirits.)

-Lifestyle element: **Physical activity** Getting enough exercise can improve blood pressure by 4-9 mmHg.
+Physical activity - Getting enough exercise can improve blood pressure by 4-9 mmHg.

 - Recommendation: Get at least 2.5 hours (150 minutes) of moderate activity (like a brisk walk) per week.

-Lifestyle element: **Dietary Approaches to Stop Hypertension (DASH) Sodium Diet** Following this sodium-limited food plan can improve blood pressure by 2-8 mmHg.
+Dietary Approaches to Stop Hypertension (DASH) Sodium Diet - Following this sodium-limited food plan can improve blood pressure by 2-8 mmHg.

 - Recommendation: Limit sodium to no more than 2,000 mg per day.
-Some groups of people (African Americans, older people, and people with hypertension and diabetes mellitus) often are sensitive to changes in sodium (salt) intake.
+Some groups of people (people who are Black, over the age of 60, or those who have hypertension or diabetes mellitus) often are sensitive to changes in sodium (salt) intake.

-Lifestyle element: **Potassium consumption **Getting enough potassium can improve blood pressure by 2-4 mmHg).
+Potassium consumption - Getting enough potassium can improve blood pressure by 2-4 mmHg).

-Lifestyle element: **Tobacco use and second-hand smoke **Not smoking and not being around smoke can result in blood pressure decreases of 2-4 mmHg after one week of stopping.
+Tobacco use and second-hand smoke - Not smoking and not being around smoke can result in blood pressure decreases of 2-4 mmHg after one week of stopping.

-Lifestyle element: **Stress management **Reducing your stress can reduce your blood pressure by 5 mm/Hg.
+Stress management - Reducing your stress can reduce your blood pressure by 5 mm/Hg.